A Step-By-Step Guide To Create WhatsApp Chatbot For Business

 Steps to set up an away message: Settings > Business settings > Away message > “Activate away message”.

-Businesses can organize their contacts and categorize them with labels for an easy access.
+Businesses can organize their contacts and categorize them with labels for easy access.
 This way, you can easily search through your contacts and keep them grouped and organized.

 Steps to add a new label: Click the menu button on the client’s chat page > click “ New label” > click save.

-WhatsApp for Business lets you access key metrics like how many of your messages were successfully sent, delivered, and read.
+WhatsApp for Business lets you access key metrics like how many of your messages were sent, delivered, and read.